SUNRUSE-Junk-Drawer/noscript/readme.md

 The build pipeline is a Node.JS application which is capable of watching for changes and incrementally building the game code and content as changes occur.

-## Logo

-Each game includes a `logo.svg` file which is processed by the build pipeline to produce icons.

 ## Metadata

 Each game includes a `metadata.json` file which describes metadata about the